William & Lois Matthews Samuel Pepys Lectures

 February 29, 2024

-S.E.
-Kile (University of Michigan)
+S. E. Kile (University of Michigan)

-“Was the World Early Modern?: Telescopes, Surgery, and Print Media in China, ca. 1658”
+“Was the World Early Modern?
+Telescopes, Surgery, and Print Media in China, ca. 1658”

 February 20, 2020

-Angela McShane (Head of Research, Wellcome Collection; Associate Fellow, History, University of Warwick)
+Angela McShane (Wellcome Collection; University of Warwick)

 “Dross?
 Dunghills?
-Or Musical Treasures? rethinking Collectors and Collections of Seventeenth-Century Pop Songs”
+Or Musical Treasures?
+Rethinking Collectors and Collections of Seventeenth-Century Pop Songs”

 April 19, 2018